Largest island in

 Located on the south central coast of Florida Island.
 Used by the Japanese and US Navy.
 Several shipwrecks are abandoned in the bay.

 Located on the southern coast of Florida Island, bordering Gavutu Harbor to the south.
-During 1943, U. S. Navy (USN) "Seabees" constructed camp facilities for 400 men and officers, a pier 10' by 130', a 2-by-12-pontoon finger pier for small craft, and two steel arch-rib warehouses.
+During 1943, U. S. Navy (USN) "Seabees" constructed camp facilities for 400 men and officers at this location plus a pier 10' by 130', a 2' x 12' pontoon finger pier for small craft, and two steel arch-rib warehouses.
 This location was dubbed "Turner City".

-Located on a peninsula at the southern tip of Florida Island west of Purvis Bay (Tokio Bay).
-In 1943, US Navy Seabees built workshops and a marine railway and landing craft repair base at this location.
+Located on the southern coast of Florida Island on a peninsula west of Purvis Bay (Tokio Bay).
+During 1943, U. S. Navy (USN) "Seabees" constructed workshops and a marine railway and landing craft repair base at this location.

 Located on the southern coast of